lrgresearch/gpaw-tools/README.md

 Basic DFT calculations can be done graphically with the script `gg.py`.
 This script is behaving as a GUI to run `gpawsolve.py` script.
 To execute the GUI, type simply: gg.py

-### quick_optimize/quickoptimize.py
+### asapsolve.py
 Inter-atomic potentials are useful tool to perform a quick geometric optimization of the studied system before starting a precise DFT calculation.
-The `quickoptimize.py` script is written for geometric optimizations with inter-atomic potentials.
-The bulk configuration of atoms can be provided by the user in the script as an ASE Atoms object or given as an argument for the CIF file.
+The `asapsolve.py` script is written for geometric optimizations with inter-atomic potentials.
+The bulk configuration of atoms can be provided by the user given as CIF file.
 A general potential is given for any calculation.
-However, user can provide the necessary OpenKIM potentialby changing the related line in the script.
+However, user can provide the necessary OpenKIM potential by changing the related line in the input file.

-Mainly, quickoptimize.py is not related to GPAW.
+Mainly, asap.py is not related to GPAW.
 However it is dependent to ASAP3/OpenKIM and Kimpy.
 Therefore, the user must install necessary libraries before using the script:

     pip install --upgrade --user ase asap3
     sudo add-apt-repository ppa:openkim/latest